 Like GroundControl, VMware Workspace ONE (formerly “AirWatch”) includes features for shared device checkout.
 This article explains how to link GroundControl with Workspace ONE, so that the checkout features are synchronized between the two systems.

-Once linked, a checkout in GroundControl — via a proximity badge tap, for example — will assign the device to the user in your MDM.
+Once linked, a checkout in GroundControl — via a proximity badge tap, for example — assigns the device to the user in your MDM.
 This will trigger any user-assigned apps or policies for the device.

-For example, imagine Alice checks out an iPhone.
+For example, imagine Alice checks out a device.
 Here are some things that may then happen:

-- MDM will list the iPhone with “Alice” as the device user
+- The MDM lists the iPhone with “Alice” as the device user

 - The MDM can send an email configuration personalized for Alice